Astronomical Dating and the Internal Chronology of the Pentateuch: The Isrealites in the wilderness

 \begin{verse} Num 20:6 And Moses and Aaron went from the presence of the assembly unto the door of the tabernacle of the congregation, and they fell upon [\textit{lit.}: lowered] their faces: and the glory of the LORD appeared unto them. \end{verse}

 \begin{quote} -1287/4/2

-Nighttime eclipse at the Northern equinox.
-The Moon partially covers the Sun, while the latter is still below the eastern horizon.
+Nighttime close passage at the Northern equinox.
+The Moon appears to closely align with the Sun, while the latter is still below the eastern horizon.
 At the time of the omen Moses was exactly 110 years old. \end{quote}

 \begin{verse} Num 22:21-22 And Balaam rose up in the morning, and saddled his ass, and went with the princes of Moab.
 And God's anger was kindled because he went: and the angel of the LORD stood in the way for an adversary against him.
 Now he was riding upon his ass, and his two servants [were] with him. \end{verse}